 - Presence of resistance causes more losses.

 - This method cannot be used for squirrel cage induction motor.

-- Cascade control method – In this method of speed control of three phase induction motor, the two three phase induction motor are connected on common shaft and hence called cascaded motor.
-One motor is the called the main motor and another motor is called the auxiliary motor.
-The three phase supply is given to the stator of the main motor while the auxiliary motor is derived at a slip frequency from the slip ring of main motor.
+In this method of speed control of three phase induction motor, the two three-phase induction motors are connected on a common shaft and hence called cascaded motor.
+One motor is the called the main motor, and another motor is called the auxiliary motor.
+The three-phase supply is given to the stator of the main motor while the auxiliary motor is derived at a slip frequency from the slip ring of the main motor.

-Let NS1 be the synchronous speed of main motor.
+Let NS1 be the synchronous speed of the main motor.

-NS2 be the synchronous speed of auxiliary motor.
+NS2 be the synchronous speed of the auxiliary motor.

 P1 be the number of poles of the main motor.